onlyquake/xonotic-wiki/Archive/Compiling_In_Windows.markdown

 But keep this one open, we’re going to use it some more.

-To close a MinGW Shell, just type

-    exit

-But keep this one open, we’re going to use it some more.

 Step 2: downloading the Xonotic source files
 --------------------------------------------